gcao2405/Project_ST2SCL_Cloud/README.md

 # Project_ST2SCL_Cloud

+A web app composed of two web services:

+a frontend
+a backend

 ## Service 1 : backend

 The backend is coded in Java (Spring boot), but it doesn't matter.
 The Web service simply return "Hello from Service 1 !" when it receives an HTTP Get on "/": https://github.com/gcao2405/Project_ST2SCL_Cloud/blob/main/Service1/src/main/java/com/example/Service1/MyWebService.java